-The Musicology Minor is designed for students with an interest and ability in music history beyond the core requirements.
-Students approved for the minor will take: one semester of the Senior Seminar; Music Bibliography; an elective from the graduate offerings at Peabody and an elective from the music seminars on the Homewood campus; and a personally supervised capstone project.
+The Musicology Minor is designed for students with an interest in music history beyond the core requirements.
+Students approved for the minor will take Music Bibliography and two graduate electives: one from the graduate offerings at Peabody and one from the musicology seminars offered on the Homewood campus.
+Students complete the minor with a personally supervised capstone project.

 The academic discipline of musicology investigates the varied relationships between musical traditions and the cultures that create and sustain them.
 The discipline necessarily combines historical and cultural research with analysis of music.

 The Master of Music degree program in Musicology offers students an introduction to the academic study of music at the graduate level, with exposure to a broad range of approaches to contemporary musical scholarship and an emphasis on the development of critical, analytical, and practical skills germane to the profession.
 All students are assigned an advisor who will monitor the student’s progress during the first year of the program.
 In the second year of study, the advisor will supervise an independent project of research and writing leading to the completion of the master’s thesis.
 Upon completion of the program, students are well positioned for admission to PhD programs in Musicology.

 Students entering the program should demonstrate a strong potential for future success in the field.
 Successful applicants normally possess 1) a solid undergraduate foundation in music history, theory, and musicianship, 2) relevant experience as a performing musician, or 3) a distinguished academic background in a related field of study.
 All students are required to meet the proficiency standards in music history, theory, and ear training required of master’s students in all disciplines.